pesalerno/Genomics-Intro-workshop/README.md

 /

 Before anything, make a directory for the project, in this case we are calling it Genomics-Bioinformatics-2015.
-One tip for unixing, always make names of files and directories have ZERO spaces in them....
+One tip for coding in unix, always make names of files and directories have ZERO spaces in them....
 ZERO.

 	mkdir Genomics-Bioinformatics-2015